laminas/laminas-progressbar/docs/book/intro.md

 $progressBar->finish();
 ```

-In the first step, an instance of `Zend\ProgressBar\ProgressBar` is created,
+In the first step, an instance of `Laminas\ProgressBar\ProgressBar` is created,
 with a specific adapter, a min-value of 0 and a max-value of the total filesize.
 Then a file is processed and in every loop the progressbar is updated with the
 current byte count.
 At the end of the loop, the progressbar status is set to